 Test automation applications

-Test automation is a powerful and effective way to save time during testing.
+Hardware-in-the-loop test automation is a powerful and effective way to save time during testing.

 There are a number of levels at which test automation may be implemented, depending on your needs.